bplmaps/lmec-main-site/content/articles/florida-ruffin-ridley.md

 As a young child, and then as a mother with children of her own, Florida might have participated in a May Day celebration like this one (pictured) organized by many of the women she knew and advertised in the Women’s Era magazine in 1895.

-The **Harriet Tubman House** in the South End (shown here), a settlement house founded by six Black women to provide housing for recently arrived southern Black women, hosted a series of “Musicales” organized by Florida and the League of Women for Community Service in 1919.
+The **Harriet Tubman House** in the South End, a settlement house founded by six Black women to provide housing for recently arrived southern Black women, hosted a series of “Musicales” organized by Florida and the League of Women for Community Service in 1919.

-##### Making and Trading
+#### Making and Trading

 As members of the Black upper class, Florida’s family had access to education, money and the means to make a living.
 Florida’s father was the first Black judge in the United States.
 Florida herself trained as a teacher and worked in the Boston Public Schools in the 1880s.
 She married Ulysses A. Ridley, a successful merchant tailor.